dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 training data points then dimensions, what techniques will generalize well to the test data can be hard to predict.

+# Related Work

+As previously discussed, [“Representation Engineering: A Top-Down Approach to AI Transparency”](https://arxiv.org/abs/2310.01405) by Zhou et al is the most closely related work, consolidating some research on representation interpretability with linear probes.
+We apply similar techniques, but to program semantics and dataflow instead of natural language.

+Several techniques exist for constructing linear probes, but after experimental measurement we followed the mass means probing from [The Geometry of Truth: Emergent Linear Structure in Large Language Model Representations of True/False Datasets](https://openreview.net/forum?id=CeJEfNKstt) by Marks and Tegmark.
+The paper discusses several reasons why mass mean probing might outperform linear regression.

 # Appendix